jiajungong/jiajungong.github.io/_pages/about.md

 Education
 ======
+* Research Fellow in School of Computing, National University of Singapore, 2023-now
-* Ph.D.
-Candidate in Department of Computer Science and Engineering, Hong Kong University of Science and Technology, 2017-2022(Expected)
+* Ph.D. in Department of Computer Science and Engineering, the Hong Kong University of Science and Technology, 2017-2023
   * GPA 4.06/4.3
   * Core courses: Cryptography and Security (A+), Theory of Computation (A+), Computer Networks (A+), Machine Learning (A-)
 * B.S. in College of Elite of Education, Nanjing University of Science and Technology, 2013-2017